gemuzkm/smart-categories-grid/README.md

 - **Default Image Support**: Set a default image for categories without images.
 - **Display Options**: Choose to display subcategories or top-level categories.
 - **Category Exclusion**: Exclude specific categories globally via settings or per shortcode.
+- **Category Limit**: Limit the number of categories displayed, with a "View All" button if more categories are available.
 - **Easy Integration**: Simple installation and configuration through the WordPress admin panel.

 ## Installation